tytyhibye/Shrug/README.md

 <hr/>

-## Proposal
+## Description

 A React Web application for a restuarant suggestion generator. <br>
 The user signs in and is prompted to input their price range and zip code.
-The application will then return a restaurant within the parameters of the user inputs.
+The application will then return a restaurant at random within the parameters of the user inputs.

 <hr />